Outsourcing Adjudication to Strategic Jurors: Selecting payments for correct adjudication

 \section{Selecting payments for correct adjudication}

-We now focus on the very simple scenario in which all $n$ agents are well-informed and have the same effort function.
+We now focus on the very simple scenario in which some of the $n$ agents are well-informed and have the same effort function $f$ and the rest are misinformed and have the effort function $1-f$.
 Can we motivate an expected $x$-fraction of them vote for the ground truth?

 Of course, we are interested in values of $x$ that are higher than $1/2$.
 This goal is directly related to asking for a high probability of correct adjudication.
 Indeed, as the agents cast their votes independently, the realized number of $T$-votes is sharply concentrated around their expectation and thus the probability of incorrect adjudication is exponentially small in terms of the number of agents $n$ and the quantity $(x-1/2)^2$.
 This can be proved formally by a simple application of well-known concentration bounds, e.g., Hoeffding's inequality~\cite{H63}.